latolukasz/beeorm-doc/docs/guide/plugins.md

 event.After() // nil
 ```

-Last argument `FlusherCacheSetter` is used to inject extra queries to Redis or Local Cache that should be executed after
-Entity is updated in database.
-BeeORM execute all queries in most optimised way by grouping all cache queries into pipelines.
+The last argument, `FlusherCacheSetter`, is used to add extra cache operations to Redis or the local cache that should be executed after the Entity is updated in the database.
+BeeORM groups all cache operations in an optimized way by using pipelines.

-Check below example:
+For example:

 ```go
 func (p *MyDebuggerPlugin) PluginInterfaceEntityFlushed(engine Engine, event EventEntityFlushed, cacheFlusher FlusherCacheSetter) {